pubkey/rxdb/docs-src/contribute.md

 Before you can start developing, do the following:

-1. Make shoud you have install nodejs with version 7 or higher.
+1. Make shoud you have installed nodejs with version 7 or higher
 2. Clone the repository `git clone https://github.com/pubkey/rxdb.git`
 3. Install the dependencies `cd rxdb && npm install`
 4. Make sure that the tests work for you `npm run test`